Mary Stewart, Countess of Arran: Marriages and issue

-Mary's son by her first husband Thomas, James Boyd, 2nd Lord Boyd of Kilmarnock, was killed at the age of fifteen by Lord Montgomerie, which ignited a feud that lasted for over seventy years.
-Lady Margaret Boyd, her daughter by Thomas, lived to the age of forty-eight.
-Although she was married twice, neither marriage produced children.
+Death and legacy

-Mary died in 1488 at the age of thirty-five.
+Mary died in May 1488 at the age of 35.

 Due to their proximity to the throne, Mary's descendants, the Hamiltons of Arran and the Stewarts of Lennox, would obtain considerable power, and play conspicuous roles in 16th-century Scottish politics; especially affecting the life and reign of Mary, Queen of Scots, the great-granddaughter of her brother, James III.